How to Perform Pond Water Changes Safely for Koi & Goldfish (2021 Guide)

 If you’re planning to re-fill the pond from a holding tank/barrel, water can be treated with a water conditioner product within the holding tank before it’s placed back into the pond.
 Alternatively, these kind of products can also be added directly to the pond after re-filling.
 Although very effective at removing chlorine and chloramine, they won’t be able to remove these substances immediately, so if you’re treating the pond after re-filling your fish may become stressed for a short period as they adjust to the changes.
 In most cases, as long as your water change is within 10-30% by volume, there shouldn’t be any major problems if the water conditioner is added while new water is being added.

 As some older products only remove chlorine, so you’d need to select a conditioner that neutralizes both chlorine and chloramine to be on the safe side.
-From personal experience, we recommend either API Pond’s Chlroine and Heavy Metal Neutralizer or Pond Prime’s Chlroine & Chloramine Remover.
+From personal experience, we recommend either API Pond’s Chlorine and Heavy Metal Neutralizer or Pond Prime’s Chlorine & Chloramine Remover.

 Step 3) Re-fill Pond & Replace Lost Nutrients